Purchased December 2016, reviewed September 2017, updated November 2017

 So what about that temperature rating?
-Well, the bottom line here is that conventional temperature ratings don’t apply to this bag because it’s not designed to be used like a conventional sleeping bag.
+Well, the bottom line here is that conventional temperature ratings are hard to apply to this bag because it’s not designed to be used like a conventional sleeping bag.
 Based on my personal experience, while wearing minimal clothing the comfort rating for this bag might be about +10℉, but again, that’s not what this bag is designed for.
 With my Cerium SV down jacket I have slept happily through the night at -10℉ in the Shocking Blue, and have no reason to doubt those reporting that they’ve been comfortable below -20℉.

 The Shocking Blue ships with two accessories, a compression sack and a larger mesh storage bag.
 Neither is especially flattering to the Shocking Blue.
 The non-waterproof compression sack is a bit crude and heavy, and the single line of widely-spaced stitches on the drawcord sleeve has already started to pull out on both sides of the drawcord.
 The larger mesh bag for long-term storage is about 50% too small and doesn’t allow the Shocking Blue to fully loft.
 I bought a cotton storage sack from another company.